 Additionally, if you become the owner of a knotweed-infested property, it becomes your legal responsibility to keep the plant from spreading further.
 If you allow Japanese knotweed to cross over into your neighbour's garden, you may be prosecuted or given a community protection notice.

-And should you ever decide to sell your house and move elsewhere, your knotweed problem may make it difficult to find a willing buyer.
+Should you ever decide to sell your house and move elsewhere, your knotweed problem may make it difficult to find a willing buyer.
 Japanese knotweed can significantly reduce the value of an otherwise attractive property, and you may end up having to slash your asking price in order to get people interested.

 Of course, all of the above is moot if you're unable to buy the house in the first place!
 Which brings us to question number two...